 Fourteen years.
 Fourteen years of unfortunate relationships, poor choices, draining work, utter sadness, depressing emptiness, listlessness, directionless living, and ill health.
 That’s what I accepted into my life instead of being terrified to “be a coach” and doing it despite my terror.
 It’s time I finally gave up my suffering and faced my terror instead.
 So that’s what I’m doing.
 And that’s why I’m writing this post.

-So what happens now that I am pursuing the dreams I set aside so long ago?
+What happens now that I am pursuing the dreams I set aside so long ago?
 What does this look like?
 I have no effing clue!
 I’m going in with my heart and willing to see what happens.

 In the last 14 years, I’ve at least done something really well: I learned exactly what I do and don’t want, what does and does not inspire me.
 And working online, which is ALL I have been doing the last few years, does not inspire me.
 It drains me.
 I like to check out social media to see what my favorite writers and my friends are up to, but that’s about all the internet is good for in my world.
 I need people.
 Physical people.
 In my presence.
 Sitting next to me.
 Walking next to me.
 Telling me their stories.
 Filling my ears with their words.
 Filling my eyes with their loveliness.
 Because to me, people—specifically, my own interactions with other people—are my whole reason for being on this planet.
 I want nothing more than to hear other people tell me their stories all day, every day, and for me to be allowed to ask questions: “What about this?
 What does that mean?
 What inspired you to use that word?
 What would you do if you could do anything?”